 SOLICITING OR SELLING

 Door-to-door or other solicitations, selling, or non-university event advertising is prohibited in the residence halls and Christman.
-Student organizations who wish to promote their organization or event in residence halls must get permission to do so from the Director of Housing & Residence Life.
-Personal Services including but not liited to tattoos, piercings, haircuts, etc are not permitted in the residence halls.
+Student organizations who wish to promote their organization or event in residence halls must get permission to do so from the Vice President of Student Affairs or their designee.
+Personal Services including but not limited to tattoos, piercings, haircuts, etc are not permitted in the residence halls.

 Sports equipment, bicycles, skateboards, scooters, Segway’s/monorovers, roller blades or other similar equipment and behavior that may cause damage to the halls or cause a disturbance to other residents is not permitted to be used in the residence halls.
 Hoover boards are not allowed in any residence hall.

 Your room has a trash container.
 Room trash from your container should be dumped in the trash containers in the hallway.
+Items that do not fit in the hallway trash container must be taken by residents to the nearest dumpster.
 Weller residents must take their trash to the dumpster.
 Recycling is encouraged when available.

 Unauthorized possession or use of University property, or property of a member of the University community, or property of a campus visitor is prohibited.
 This includes taking public area furniture into residence hall rooms.
 Unauthorized entry into restricted areas ( e.g. residence hall maintenance rooms) is prohibited.